savez2223/Mewat-College/README.md

-# Markham College of Commerce
+# Mewat Engineering College

-Welcome to the website of Markham College of Commerce!
+Welcome to the website of Mewat Engineering College!
 ___

 ### Design overview